kdroukman/ps_support/lenovo/layer7/lite/README.md

 ### Step 2:

 Edit the /etc/signalfx-l7-forwarder/config.yaml file to ensure the following values are set:

-_Note: If you are deploying to a central server, replace 127.0.0.1 with appropriate listner address_
+_Note: If you are deploying to a central server, replace 127.0.0.1 with the appropriate listener address_

 ```
 listenAddress: 127.0.0.1:9080